Will joining the CPTPP tarnish the UK’s green credentials?

 Joining the CPTPP could increase pressure on the UK to weaken food and animal welfare standards.
 The agreement places the onus on member countries to recognise standards as “equivalent” and accept imported goods even where significant differences in standards exist.

-To help maintain high food and animal welfare standards, the UK follows the precautionary principle where products are not allowed to be sold unless they are proven to be safe.
+To help maintain high food and animal welfare standards, the UK follows the precautionary principle, which allows restrictions on products where there is a risk of harm.
+The UK government has repeatedly promised that its post-Brexit trade deals will not lower UK standards.
 The UK government has repeatedly promised that its post-Brexit trade deals will not lower UK standards.
 However, the CPTPP is more closely aligned to the US approach and is skewed to favour business, in that consumers and regulators have to prove that products are harmful before banning them.
 This makes it harder to ban products based on animal welfare or environmental concerns, not only exposing British consumers to the much publicised chlorine washed chicken but also to banned pesticides exported by countries like Australia.

 It’s a step backwards on climate